 Our teachers are trained to teach either the American or French curriculum, and the teaching method follows the language of instruction.

 Whereas both systems emphasize inquiry-based learning, courses taught in English will follow the inductive reasoning of the American thought process, while classes taught in French will generally follow the deductive method.

-In Pre School: language acquisition with an emphasis on French
+Preschool: Language acquisition with an emphasis on French

-In Elementary School: expansion of the bilingual structure
+Lower School: Expansion of the bilingual structure

-- three levels of English, with most of our students taking English at a native speaker level
+- three levels of English, with most of our students taking English at a native-speaker level

 - differentiated support in French

-Our teaching principles are driven by our mission to develop globally literate students who understand, contribute to and thrive in an interdependent world.
+Our teaching principles are driven by our mission to develop globally literate students who understand, contribute to, and thrive in an interdependent world.

-Educating the whole individual
+Educating the whole child

-In addition, students engage socially through Community Service and Environmental awareness programs.
+In addition, students engage socially through community service and environmental awareness programs.